konsumer/template-templates/README.md

   // or

   console.log(TemplateTemplates(tstring, vars))
+}
+run()
 </script>
 ```

-You can see a more complete example [here](https://github.com/konsumer/template-templates/blob/master/test/demo.html).
+You can also see an example that uses inline-templates, [here](https://github.com/konsumer/template-templates/blob/master/test/demo.html).

 ### advanced